-Mark Schulz is a Founding Partner of Fontinalis.
+Mark is a Founder and Special Venture Partner.
 As an executive, Mark provides deep cross-border operational, engineering and strategic experience to companies in the transportation sector.

-Prior to Fontinalis, he served as the President of International Operations for Ford Motor Company.
-Mark’s responsibilities included running Ford’s international operations (Asia Pacific, Europe and Africa) as well as running Ford’s affiliate companies globally: Volvo, Jaguar, Land Rover, Aston Martin and Mazda (with an annual business scope of $95bn revenue, 40 manufacturing plants, 170,000 employees, 4.2 million vehicles sold through 10,700 dealers).
-He spent 32 years at Ford in a variety of executive roles, managing or setting-up operations in South America, Turkey, Asia Pacific, Europe and Africa.
+Prior to Fontinalis, he served as the President of International Operations for Ford Motor Company (Ford Motor).
+Mark’s responsibilities included running Ford Motor’s international operations (Asia Pacific, Europe and Africa) as well as running their affiliate companies globally: Volvo, Jaguar, Land Rover, Aston Martin and Mazda (with an annual business scope of $95 billion in revenue, 40 manufacturing plants, 170,000 employees, 4.2 million vehicles sold through 10,700 dealers).
+He spent 32 years at Ford Motor in a variety of executive roles, managing or setting-up operations in South America, Turkey, Asia Pacific, Europe and Africa.
 He also served as Product Development Director of Ford Japan, Director of Corporate Strategy, Plant Manager, as well as a variety of engineering & manufacturing positions.

 Mark is widely acknowledged for his negotiating and diplomatic skills.
-He currently serves on the Board of Directors of three of Fontinalis Partners' portfolio companies, ParkMe, Parkmobile, and SQLstream, as well as for the Dana Holding Corporation (NYSE: DAN), PACCAR Inc. (NASDAQ: PCAR) and Valparaiso University.
-Mark also serves as Chairman of Parkmobile USA.
+He currently serves on the Board of Directors of three of Fontinalis' portfolio companies: ParkMe, Parkmobile, SQLstream, as well as for the Dana Holding Corporation (NYSE: DAN), PACCAR Inc. (NASDAQ: PCAR) and Valparaiso University.
 He is a past board member of YRC Worldwide (NASDAQ: YRCW), HP Pelzer Group, the U.S.-China Business Council, the National Bureau of Asian Research and the International Advisory Board for the President of the Republic of the Philippines.